Pat McMahon (footballer, born 1945)

-Patrick "Pat" McMahon (born 19 September 1945) is a Scottish former footballer who is best known for the time he spent with Aston Villa and Celtic.
+Patrick McMahon (born 19 September 1945) is a Scottish former footballer who is best known for the time he spent with Aston Villa and Celtic.

 Kilsyth Rangers

 McMahon began his football career at local Scottish team Kilsyth Rangers.
 He moved to London, working for the GPO.
 In April 1967, Kilsyth Rangers sent him a telegram asking him to play for them in the Scottish Junior Cup final as last minute replacement for an injured player.
 He performed splendidly, and they won the cup.

 Celtic

 While with Kilsyth Rangers, he wrote to Celtic, asking for trials.
 Celtic responded promptly and signed him.
 He spent only two seasons at Celtic Park, and could only manage three league match outings, resulting in two goals.

 Aston Villa

 In July 1969, Aston Villa manager Tommy Docherty signed him on a free transfer, pipping Dunfermline for his signature.
 McMahon was in Aston Villa's 1971 Football League Cup Final team and gained a Third Division Championship medal in 1972.